ManojG1978/aks-training/README.md

 `STORAGE_KEY=$(az storage account keys list --resource-group $RG_NAME --account-name $AKS_STORAGE_ACCOUNT_NAME --query "[0].value" -o tsv)`\
 `kubectl create secret generic azure-secret --from-literal=azurestorageaccountname=$AKS_STORAGE_ACCOUNT_NAME --from-literal=azurestorageaccountkey=$STORAGE_KEY`

 5) Deploy the version of the voting app which has volumes attached to the redis pods.
+Make sure you update the image corresponding to your ACR.
 This manifest file creates the underlying Persistent Volume and Persistent Volume Claims (Delete any previous deployment of the voting app if they are already running)\
 `kubectl create -f .\k8s-deploy-aks-pv.yaml`

 6) Investigate the K8s objects.
 Check the redis pod and ensure the volume is mounted.\